paths-erc/docs/db-handbook/manuscripts.md

 - DB id: `marginright`

 #### HEIGHT OF TEN LINES OF TEXT
-- Height of ten lines of text (in mm) together with their ten interlinear spaces.
+- Height of ten lines of text (in mm) together with their nine interlinear spaces.
 - DB id: `heighttenlines`

 #### PROPORTION HEIGHT/WIDTH
 - It quantifies the format of a codex.
-If the proportion is around 1, the codex is defined as square (quadratus); if the proportion is around 2, the codex is defined as rectangular (oblongus).
+If the proportion is around 1, the codex is defined as square (*quadratus*); if the proportion is around 2, the codex is defined as rectangular (*oblongus*).
 - DB id: `prophw`

 #### PROPORTION WRITTEN/TOTAL PAGE SPACE
 - It shows how the writer decided to cover the writing support with scripture.
-Total page space includes the margins and the intercolumnia.
-The proportion is always between 0 and 1; the smaller it is, lesser parts of the page have been written.
-The bigger it is (around 1) more surface of the page is covered with writing and therefore margins and intercolumnia (id present) are more narrow.
+Total page space includes the margins and the *intercolumnia*.
+The proportion is always between 0 and 1; the smaller it is, the smaller the surface of the page written upon.
+The bigger it is (around 1) a larger surface of the page is covered with writing and therefore margins and *intercolumnia* (if present) are narrower.
 - DB id: `propwt`

 #### NOTES ON DIMENSIONS AND PROPORTIONS